AI in Agriculture: Precision Farming and Yield Optimization

 Traditional agriculture applied the same inputs—water, fertilizer, pesticides—uniformly across fields.
 If 80% of a field needed nitrogen fertilization, the entire field received it, wasting resources on areas that didn't need it and potentially under-treating some areas.

 Precision agriculture recognizes that fields vary dramatically.
 Soil composition, moisture, nutrients, pest populations, and disease pressure all vary within a single field.
 Modern sensors, drones, and AI analysis enable farmers to optimize inputs at granular levels, often down to 10-meter grid squares or even individual plants.
+Organizations implementing these systems often begin with a data strategy for AI to understand their field's baseline conditions.

 Modern farms deploy multiple sensor networks: